To become law, it needs 60 Senate votes. Right now it has 51. Republicans need 7 Democrats to cross over—and no Democrats have said they will.

 No. Under current federal law, you sign a form when you register saying you're a citizen—but you don't have to show documents.
 Some states have their own photo ID rules at the polls.
 This bill would add a new national document requirement for registration that doesn't exist today.

 Still disputed: Whether a registration update (move, name change) counts as a new "application."
-Democratic staff analysts who read the bill say it does.
+Democratic staff analysts say it does.
 Republican supporters say it applies only to first-time registrations.
 Courts would decide.

 Immediately—the day the President signs it.
 Critics say this makes the 2026 midterms nearly impossible to administer because states would have to change their systems overnight, and voting has already started in some states.